pcdoku/SudokuSolver/README.md

 ![Preview](https://i.imgur.com/ERLFyc6.gif)

-It is designed with speed in mind, but there are still many improvements to be had.
-I'm currently just trying to write each technique before optimizing further.

 The form draws the puzzle and its changes.
 If it gets stuck, the candidates for each cell will be shown for debugging:

 ![Failure Preview](https://i.imgur.com/WE7UMun.png)